daviddelusenet/react-workshop/README.md

 > A JavaScript library for building user interfaces

 With React it's possible to develop JavaScript web applications *really* fast.
+Reacts best use case is a [single page application](https://en.wikipedia.org/wiki/Single-page_application) with a lot of user input/changing data.
+This is where React really shines.

-React is component based and uses the [JSX](https://jsx.github.io/) language to define these components.
-React also uses ES6 which you need to compile back to ES5 if you want to use your code in a production environment.
+React is component based and most people use the [JSX](https://jsx.github.io/) language to define these components.
+Most people also use the ES6 version of React.
+Of course you need to compile this code back to ES5 if you want to use it in a production environment.

 All in all, React is **powerfull** library suitable for a multitude of projects.